b-harvest/Canto/x/liquidstaking/spec/06_end_block.md

       - insurance commission: `(balance of chunk) x insurance.FeeRate`
     - burn fee calculated by `fee rate x (balance of chunk - insurance commission)` (Please check the `CalcDynamicFeeRate` in `dynamic_fee_rate.go` for detail.)
     - send rest of chunk balance to reward pool

+## Delete Matured Redelegation Infos

+- For all re-delegation infos
+  - if is is matured, then delete it.

 ## Cover slashing and handle mature unbondings